brucontrol/docs/docs/hardware/firmware-installation.md

 ### Option 1: DHCP (Recommended for Most Users)

-**Dynamic Host Control Protocol** - IP address is automatically assigned by your router.
+**Dynamic Host Configuration Protocol** - IP address is automatically assigned by your router.

 **Advantages:**
 - Addresses will never be duplicated